US Funding Cuts Could Reverse Decades Of Gains In AIDS Fight: UN

 Around 31.6 million people were on antiretroviral drugs in 2024 and deaths from AIDS-related illnesses had more than halved since 2010 to 630,000 that year, the UNAIDS agency said in a new report.

-The United States has been the world's biggest donor of humanitarian assistance but President Donald Trump's abrupt slashing of international aid in February sent the global humanitarian community scrambling to keep life-saving operations afloat.
+The United States was the world's biggest donor of humanitarian assistance until President Donald Trump's abrupt slashing of international aid in February.
+That left the global humanitarian community scrambling to keep life-saving operations afloat.

 "We are proud of the achievements, but worried about this sudden disruption reversing the gains we have made," UNAIDS executive director Winnie Byanyima told AFP ahead of the report's launch in Johannesburg.